 Sociolinguistics courses in BBE and their Methods and Language Structure

-courses in WRD; they would need to complete all requirements for the
+courses in WRD; they must complete all requirements for the

 Applications are accepted at any time, and students may begin the program at the start of any academic quarter.
 The program is open to both non-degree seeking students and students concurrently enrolled in a DePaul graduate degree program.
 All applicants must hold a bachelor’s degree.
 To apply to the program, prospective students must submit the following materials: